 Diablo's main vocation and mode of survival is to obtain prescription drugs and sell bennies and narcotics on the street.
 Regina is a small city of 167,000 souls, including those possessed, sold, and under attack by intensive demonic forces at play in this particular and peculiar community.
 This was the way Diablo saw things.
 He requires a larger area of operation and Ronnie suggested going inter-provincial.
 "You look sick enough to have a thousand doctors chase you with prescription pads.
 Too bad your brain isn't as big as your nose.
 You need to think bigger.
 You need to know what they want."
 What they want are patients who take drugs.
 Diablo happens to look like somebody who needs a lot of drugs and is avidly interested in taking them.
 Was his nose that big?
 Sort of impish, upturned at the end.
 Yah it was kind of big.
 At least Diablo can read a book at the end of it.

 Selling prescription drugs keeps him off the radar of street drug dealers and their issues selling cocaine and marijuana, and other drugs like heroin and LSD, and guns and collectives and insatiable addictions and those complications.
 Ronnie told him prescription drugs keeps you off the cops' radar, too, because cops don't regard pills as illicit generally, within reason.
 (Filling the backseat of a stolen 1974 AMC Gremlin with pills from a drugstore break and enter, well, Ronnie did time for that one.)
 Doctors don't worry about pills being addictive.
-Ronnie has a few cop customers for his own stash of 482 morphine sulphate pills a month with a street value of $20 per pill.
+Ronnie has a few cop customers for his own stash of 482 morphine sulphate pills per month with a street value of $20 per pill.
 Ronnie ends up downing the profits.

 Ronnie is a strung-out morphine addict.
 Diablo shakes his head at the routine around defecation.
 Ronnie is free to roam the ether and atmosphere for somewhere between four days and one week, at which time he has to come down and face the toilet like a man.
 This is more amazing when you consider Ronnie's appetite.
-He's a regular at a local fish and chips shoppe's Tuesday night all-you-can-eat.
+He's a regular at a local fish and chips shoppe on Tuesday night all-you-can-eat.
 Granted he doesn't eat the batter, but 10 pieces of cod slide down his gullet like a seal or a sea lion or a seagull, or all three.
-Presumably a day of shitting ensues after the weekly feast of fish.
+Presumably a day of shitting ensues after the weekly feast of oily fish.
 Diablo isn't a participant in long term morphine use.

 Another piece of cop wisdom from Fake Uncle Ronnie: a driver in the right-hand lane of traffic is ignored at all times of day and night.
 Ronnie lost his driver's license permanently and would never see it again, and this was for a specific reason.
 Ronnie was as bad at driving as he is at reading, and who knows, maybe for the same reason.
 But he was correct about driving in the right hand lane of traffic.
 Cops drive by like you aren't even there.
 You could have a hostage in the backseat tied up and gagged, flailing at the window, cops wouldn't bother to look.